2023 Most Popular Social Work Bachelor's Degree Schools in Michigan

 Check out the social work bachelor's degree programs at these schools if you want to attend one of the most popular in Michigan.

-Our 2023 rankings named Eastern Michigan University the most popular school in Michigan for social work students working on their bachelor’s degree.
-Eastern Michigan is a fairly large public school located in the suburb of Ypsilanti.
+Our analysis found Eastern Michigan University to be the most popular school for social work students who want to pursue a bachelor’s degree in Michigan.
+Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.

 Of the 173 students majoring in social work at Eastern Michigan, 13% are male and 87% are female.